Skip to main content

 • How much does it cost?
 Will health insurance cover it?
 Is there a generic substitute?

-What if my loved one refuses cancer treatment?
+What if they refuse cancer treatment?

 There are people who choose not to get any cancer treatment.
 This can be very hard for family and friends who may not agree with this choice.
 But for the most part, people who are able to make decisions for themselves have the right to refuse any and all treatment.

 Even after a person refuses cancer treatment, it’s important to make sure they fully understand their options.
-You may want to ask the patient to talk with a doctor about the decision and whether any treatments might help.
+You may want to ask the patient to talk with a doctor about their decision and whether any treatments might help.
 Some patients will agree to talk with a doctor, and others won’t.
 But don’t be surprised if, after talking with a doctor, the person still refuses treatment.
 Again, they have the right to make their own choices, just as you have the right to feel the way you do.
 Try to see it from the point of view of the person with cancer, and continue to offer your support.

 Supportive care can help anyone with cancer – even those who are sure that they don’t want treatment for the cancer itself.
 Sometimes called palliative care, supportive care helps keep people with cancer from having severe pain, nausea, or other symptoms.
 It’s care that aims to treat symptoms, not cancer.
 It helps the person feel as good as possible for as long as possible.